Best Pregnancy Safe Self Tanner (Updated 2026 Guide)

 CAUTION

 Benzyl salicylate is a fragrance ingredient in cosmetics.
 Caused neural tube defects in animal studies though skin absorption is very low.
 A fragrance ingredient that caused neural tube defects in animal studies.
-While skin absorption is low, it's best avoided during pregnancy when safer alternatives exist.
+While skin absorption is low, it's worth avoiding when fragrance free alternatives exist.

 alcohol